 Note: When information is copied from the trend window, the descriptions will not be copied.
 That is, the description is only available on the Trend List View for displaying purposes and is not associated with the model data.

-General Comment: If the Trend Window values or trend lines do not refresh for any reason, the following actions may resolve the problem:
+General Comment: If the Trend Window values or trend lines do not refresh for any reason, either of the following actions may resolve the problem:

-- Click on the refresh button to reconnect and refresh all tags; or
+- Click on the refresh button to reconnect and refresh all tags.

 - Click on the scroll to end button to force the Trend Line Window to request points from the historian and repaint.